Second: Clocks and solar time

-A mechanical clock, one which does not depend on measuring the relative rotational position of the Earth, keeps uniform time called mean time, within whatever accuracy is intrinsic to it.
-That means that every second, minute and every other division of time counted by the clock will be the same duration as any other identical division of time.
-But a sundial which measures the relative position of the Sun in the sky called apparent time, does not keep uniform time.
+A mechanical clock, which does not depend on measuring the relative rotational position of the Earth, keeps uniform time called mean time, within whatever accuracy is intrinsic to it.
+That means that every second, minute and every other division of time counted by the clock has the same duration as any other identical division of time.
+A sundial, which measures the relative position of the Sun in the sky called apparent time, does not keep uniform time.
 The time kept by a sundial varies by time of year, meaning that seconds, minutes and every other division of time is a different duration at different times of the year.
-The time of day measured with mean time versus apparent time may differ by as much as 15 minutes, but a single day will differ from the next by only a small amount; 15 minutes is a cumulative difference over a part of the year.
+The time of day measured with mean time versus apparent time may differ by as much as 15 minutes, but a single day differs from the next by only a small amount; 15 minutes is a cumulative difference over a part of the year.
 The effect is due chiefly to the obliqueness of Earth's axis with respect to its orbit around the Sun.

 The difference between apparent solar time and mean time was recognized by astronomers since antiquity, but prior to the invention of accurate mechanical clocks in the mid-17th century, sundials were the only reliable timepieces, and apparent solar time was the only generally accepted standard.